limedrop-byte/Limebyte/README.md

 # LIMEBYTE Blog

-A simple blog app with admin backend built with Node.js and PostgreSQL.
+A modern, lightweight blog platform with newsletter subscription capabilities and a secure admin dashboard.
+Built using Node.js and PostgreSQL for robust performance and data management.

 ## Prerequisites